Life as an Information Security student

 Is it true that mobile call signals recorded from thin air can be decrypted?
 Discover the principles and concepts behind cryptology (think The Imitation Game!) and the design of secure communication systems.

 IFS4103 Penetration Testing Practice

 Put on a "white hat" and ethically hack actual systems as part of a penetration testing team.
 You will be taught how to scope and assess targeted systems, as well as how users interact, from cybersecurity professionals.

 IFS4101 Legal Aspects of Information Security

 What can an “electronic” signature certify?
 Are SPAM emails legal?
 Can a tuition centre share your email address with another centre?
-Learn how information security shapes laws from an NUS Law professor.
+Learn how information security issues influence the law from an NUS Law professor.

 What You Could Be

 Computer Security Researcher at DSO National Laboratories (DSO)

 Malware Analyst at Symantec

 Security Software Engineer at Centre for Strategic Infocomm Technologies (CSIT)